muyun/dev.kbs/blog/pages/diary/2021-01-18-daily-review.md

   * transfer to-do-list to what-do-list
   * TODO

+#### 2021-04-06
+  * finish the draft part "I love you but"

+  * practice your language

 #### 2021-04-05
   * finish the book "I love you but"
     - write a review
+    - finish what I cared and finish ch1

   * language improvement
+    - a bit

+  * modify the markdown in blog
+    - a bit hard, check more

+  * GOOD
+    - get up around 9:30am
+    - fowo at dinner is wonderful
+    - build the connections is more important for you

 #### 2021-04-04
   * GOOD